광케이블 극성 기본 사항

 If you look at the graphic below, you can easily see that the Tx (B) should always connect to the Rx (A), regardless of how many patch panel adapters or cable segments are in the channel.
 If polarity is not maintained, such as connecting a transmitter to a transmitter (B to B), data will simply not flow.
 Obvious, right?

 To help the industry select and install the right components to maintain proper polarity, TIA-568-C standards recommends the A-B polarity scenario for duplex patch cords.
 The A-B duplex patch cord is a straight-through connection that maintains the A-B polarity in a duplex channel.
 It’s also important to note that every fiber connector has a key that prevents the fiber from rotating when the connectors are being mated and maintains the correct Tx and Rx position.

-While duplex fiber polarity may seem straight forward, it all becomes a bit more complex when dealing with multi-fiber MPO type cables and connectors.
-Industry standards call out three different polarity methods for MPOs—Method A, Method B and Method C. And each method uses different types of MPO cables.
+While duplex fiber cable polarity may seem straight forward, it all becomes a bit more complex when dealing with multi-fiber MPO type cables and connectors.
+Industry standards call out three different polarity methods for MPOs—Method 1, Method 2, and Method 3.
+And each method uses different types of MPO cables.